saurabh1294/stenciljs-shopping-cart-demo/README.md

 ![Built With Stencil]

 #Build the project
-To create a minified build artefact, run the command yarn build which will create all the jsmap and minified files in dist/ directory
+Install yarn globally using npm install -g yarn and then inside the proejct directory run npm install To create a minified build artefact, run the command yarn build which will create all the jsmap and minified files in dist/ directory.

 # Product & Cart showcase example